 |Progress Toward Outcome|

 |Description of Project Outputs|

 |Status of Implementation Progress (Outputs, Activities, and Issues)|

 |Summary of Environmental and Social Aspects|

 |During Project Design||The Government of Nauru and Nauru Maritime and Port Authority (NMPA, formerly Port Authority of Nauru) staff were engaged in all aspects of the project through investigation, design and implementation stages.
 Community consultations were undertaken during the preparatory project stage and construction.
 The community will have the opportunity to serve at the project implementation stage during the construction stage and provide services such as food, accommodation, and transportation for the construction staff.|

 |During Project Implementation||

-The Government (Ministry of Finance), Port Authority of Nauru (PAN), workers of the PAN, all importers and exporters, potential passengers, domestic market retailers, general public and development partners are the project stakeholders.
-The key stakeholders from the government and PAN form the project steering committee, who oversee the project preparation and implementation.
-The business community and general public will take part in the consultative ongoing process.
-Ongoing review of environment and other safeguards issues will be undertaken as part of the project due diligence.
+The project stakeholders are the government (Ministry of Finance), NMPA, all importers and exporters, potential passengers, domestic market retailers, the general public, and development partners.
+The key stakeholders from the government and NMPA form the Project Steering Committee, which oversees the project preparation and implementation.
+The business community and general public will participate in the ongoing consultative process.
+Ongoing review of environment and other safeguards issues are undertaken as part of the project due diligence.

-The civil society organizations were consulted and involved during TA stage in carrying out social surveys and during construction stage for conducting workshops and training programs for preventing spread of communicable diseases, including HIV/AIDS from the international workers.
+The civil society organizations were consulted and involved during the TA stage in carrying out social surveys and during the construction stage for conducting workshops and training programs for preventing the spread of communicable diseases, including HIV/AIDS, from international workers.